KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/3data/README.md

 Take a look in Chrome.
 Do you see a label "Question" and a button with the text "Answer"?
 We're now looking at the trivia-question component through the trivia component!

-# Display all of the trivia questions
+# Display a list of trivia questions

 We see 1 trivia question, but want to see every trivia question.
 To do so, we need to use the structural directive `*ngFor` to loop through the question array and display each one.
 We can add `*ngFor` to the HTML element we want to iterate on, the `trivia-question` element.
 Let's add that now.